 For a working example, take a look into the share/PoSSuM/examples/ directory of the PoSSuM software distribution.
-Included are a Bourne shell script (demo.sh), a FASTA sequence file containing two sequences (demo.fas), and 17 PSSMs in PoSSuM-PSSM format (demo.lib).
+Included are two Bourne shell scripts (demo_mkesa.sh, demo_mkvtree.sh), a FASTA sequence file containing two sequences (demo.fas), and 17 PSSMs in PoSSuM-PSSM format (demo.lib).
 The shell script builds an enhanced suffix array from the FASTA file and performs some searches in the enhanced suffix array and in the FASTA file.
 The output of the shell script can be redirected to a file and compared to the included file results.txt found in the examples directory.

-8.1.2 Reduced alphabets
+7.1.2 Reduced alphabets